Get Started with Git on Oracle Linux

 (use "git restore --staged <file>..." to unstage)

-This confirms Git recognizes the file has changed.
-Git provides a shorter way to rename a file.
-The next step shows how to accomplish this in a single command.
-But first you need to commit the change.
+The output confirms that Git recognizes the file change.
+Git provides a shorter way to rename a file using a single command.
+But first, you need to commit your changes to the repository.

 git status